 The last King and Queen who actually used the Tower as their day to day home were Henry VII and Elizabeth of York in the late 1400s.
 During medieval times, Kings William I, Henry III and Edward I, all used the Tower as a place of safety where the Royal family could shelter themselves and their belongings in troubled times.
 Edward I, for example, spent 35 years on the throne, yet he was only in London for about 53 days.

-Does the Queen ever visit the Tower of London?
+Did the Queen ever visit the Tower of London?

 The Tower of London is now predominantly a visitor attraction, open to tourists most of the days of the year.
 Elizabeth II visited the Tower in 2014, to mark the anniversary of the start of WWI, Her Majesty came to pay respect to all the fallen soldiers during the tragic conflict.
 The moat of the Tower was decorated with ceramic red poppies for this special occasion which you can see below.
-There is a possibility that Her Majesty will visit again in 2022 during her Platinum Jubilee Celebrations, a special event called “Superbloom” has been prepared.

 Does the Tower of London have a Chapel?

 There is a beautiful Chapel Royal within the walls of the Tower, called St Peter ad Vincula.
 It is a living and working chapel, used for services and other religious events, such as weddings and christenings.
-The chapel is also one of the Royal Peculiars (like Westminster Abbey), meaning that it is not under the jurisdiction of the Archbishop but Her Majesty.
+The chapel is also one of the Royal Peculiars (like Westminster Abbey), meaning that it is not under the jurisdiction of the Archbishop but His Majesty.

 The chapel is also a final resting place of many people closely associated with the Tower.
 Beheaded queens, Anne Boleyn and Catherine Howard are buried inside in simple graves that were only re-discovered in Victorian times.
 Visitors can see their approximate position inside the chapel